aqupriyanka/bamazon/README.md

 Welcome to the bamazon wiki!

-This Amazon-like storefront CLI APP with the MySQL database.
+This is an Amazon-like storefront CLI APP with the MySQL database.
 The app will take in orders from customers and can be managed by a manager/supervisor.
 This app is accessed by 3 types of users: Customer, Manager, and Supervisor.

 # Different Functionalities of Each User: